 However, when a trust decides that it is necessary to meet a need under Section 2 of the CSDP’78, then there is a clear legal duty on the trust to meet those needs regardless of budget constraints.
 In relation to other forms of assistance, such as a residential placement, the judge ruled that once a need of this nature is identified, the trust is under a duty to meet it.
 If the trust is unable to do so due to a lack of resources, then, as a minimum, it must make reasonable, sustained and conscientious efforts to discharge its statutory duty.

 5.7.3 Commentary and current legal position

-Although there appears to be little difference between this case and the earlier Barry case, the judges distinguished the two cases.
+Although there appears to be little difference between the Tandy case and the earlier Barry case, the judges distinguished the two cases.
 This was because the needs in CSDP'70 were judged not to be of the same magnitude as those under the Education Act.

-The present position is that trusts can take their available resources into account during the assessment process when deciding whether need exists, ie a trust can decide that the provision of certain services is not necessary.
+The present position is that (when making a decision whether to provide services under Section 2 CSDP’78) trusts can take their available resources into account during the assessment process when deciding whether need exists and when deciding whether it is necessary for the trust to provide a service to meet that need.
 However, once it has been decided that services are needed then they must be provided regardless of the availability or otherwise of resources.